Faculty Support #6

 Three one-hour sessions are offered to all faculty during each semester and summer, with an online evaluation survey done at the end of each presentation.
 Completion of the online T3 survey captures feedback from each participant who attends a live workshop or views a recording of the session.
 The completed form is also used to gather data regarding the number of participants.
 Survey respondents provide suggestions for future T3 workshop topics.
 Attendance has been strong (faculty are required to attend at least one session a semester), and the evaluations have been helpful in directing workshop content.

 The T3 Teaching Workshops provide ongoing and relevant information to support faculty development.
-As such, starting in Spring 2013, all iSchool faculty are required to attend at least one live T3 session per semester, or view at least one recording.
+All iSchool faculty are required to attend at least one live T3 session per semester, or view at least one recording.
 All participants must also complete a survey at the end of the session.
 This requirement was approved by our School’s Director and added to the minimum instructional expectations for all iSchool faculty.

 Quality Assurance Program